johnsusek/praeco/README.md

 Edit `config/elastalert.yaml` and `config/api.config.json` and change the writeback_index values.

-#### How do I change elastalert 2 options, like SSL, user/pass, etc?

-Edit `config/elastalert.yaml` and uncomment the appropriate lines.

 #### How do I run this on Windows?

 First, install docker and docker-compose.